 The DNA encoding the sequence of the precursor for the commercial medicinal peptide has been exclusively made using synthetic oligonucleotides and standard techniques of molecular biology.
 Therefore, per se there is no donor organism.
-The basis of the knowledge of the DNA sequence is the publically accessible databases that contain the sequences of the human insulin.
+The basis of the knowledge of the DNA sequence is the publically accessible databases that contain the sequence of a human insulinanalogue.
 For the peptide in this dossier, the synthetic coding sequence is 176 nucleotides long, plus the yeast expression signals.
 The DNA sequence has been optimized using codons favourable for expression in Saccharomyces cerevisiae.